point8/service-templates/README.md

 To create a new password use e.g.

 ```
-docker run -it caddy caddy hash-password --plaintext 1-super-secret-pa$$word
+docker run -it caddy:latest caddy hash-password --plaintext 1-super-secret-pa$$word
 ```

-Feel free to adapt the settings to your needs.
+Feel free to adapt the set credentials to your needs.